legomushroom/mojs-util-parse-color-to-rgba/README.md

-# mojs helper that gets radial point
+# mojs util that parses a color to `rgba` reperesentation